SysLLMatic: Large Language Models are Software System Optimizers: Threats to Validity

 We discuss construct, internal, and external threats to validity~\cite{Wohlin2012}.
 Following the guidance of Verdecchia \etal~\cite{VERDECCHIA2023107329}, we focus on substantive threats that might influence our findings.

 \underline{Construct Threats} are potential limitations of how we operationalize concepts.
 We define \textit{performance} in terms of runtime metrics such as latency and memory footprint.
-We omit code-level factors like readability or maintainability.
+We omit other factors like code security.
 We define ``\textit{correctness}'' based on existing test cases.
 Although this is a reasonable choice and consistent with prior work~\cite{jakobs2022peqtest}, of course it may not fully capture semantic equivalence~\cite{shashidar2005}.
-As a mitigation here, for DaCapo we automatically exclude files lacking unit tests from the list of optimization targets.
+As a mitigation, for DaCapo we automatically exclude files without unit tests from the list of optimization targets, resulting in substantially higher test coverage (\cref{tab:test-coverage-touched}).
+In addition, we rely primarily on CPU-based performance profiling to guide hotspot identification, rather than memory, lock, or I/O events, which we detail in~\cref{sec:multi_objective_discussion}.

 \underline{Internal Threats} are those that affect cause-effect relationships.
-We benchmark against compiler and state-of-the-art LLM baselines under controlled settings, using fixed LLM temperature and the same environment.
-To mitigate hardware-level variance, we do 2 warm-up runs followed by 5 measured runs per program, reporting the average of the latter runs.
+We benchmark against compiler and state-of-the-art LLM baselines under controlled settings, using a fixed LLM temperature of 0.7, following prior work that adopts this value as a standard setting for code generation and optimization tasks~\cite{garg2025rapgenapproachfixingcode, shypula2024learning, Gao2025}.
+While this encourages diverse solution exploration, it also introduces nondeterminism: identical prompts may yield different outputs across runs.
+In addition, environment-level factors may introduce additional noise into performance measurements.
+To mitigate hardware-level variance, we perform two warm-up runs followed by five measured runs for microbenchmarks, reporting the average of the measured executions.
+For DaCapo, since Java applications are known to exhibit substantial performance variability~\cite{Kalibera2013}, we increase the repetitions to 10 warm-up runs and 20 measured runs, and report the mean with 95\% confidence intervals (\cref{fig:baseline_dacapo_original}).
+While this configuration improves statistical stability, residual measurement noise may still affect the precision of the reported performance improvements.

 \underline{External Threats} may impact generalizability.
 We evaluated across three benchmarks, observing similar results across programming languages and software types.
 However, there are several aspects of generalizability that are not assessed, most notably to other programming languages, application types, and hardware platforms.
-The SysLLMatic approach may not generalize in these cases because of incomplete training data for the underlying LLM.
-Another major limitation is that we used a commercial LLM in our evaluation, which let us measure on the best-performing LLM but reduces the replicability of our findings.
+In particular, our evaluation is limited to \Cpp and Java, which share a C-family syntax and similar imperative programming models; this may bias the results toward languages with similar execution semantics, memory management mechanisms, and performance-relevant coding patterns.
+Although C-family languages are widely used in software engineering practice, the observed effectiveness of SysLLMatic may not directly generalize to languages with substantially different paradigms or runtime behaviors.